Healthy Homes Assessment Hongoeka

 Home Assessments Hongoeka for Rental Properties

-• Are the floor spaces insulated and is a ground water barrier in place?
+• Are the floor spaces protected and does it have a moisture barrier in place?

-• Does the ceiling insulation need replacement or topping?
+• Do you think the ceiling insulation require replacement or topping?

 home assessments for rental properties